hhas/nodeautomation/doc-src/13-performance-issues.md

 In this case, the entire search can be performed using a single complex query sent to Address Book via a single Apple event:

-    var desiredEmail = 'sam.brown@example.com';
+    let desiredEmail = 'sjones@example.com';

-    var result = app('Address Book').people.where(
+    let result = app('Address Book').people.where(
             its.emails.value.contains(desiredEmail)).name.get();

     console.log(result);
+    // ['Sam Jones']

 To explain:

 * The query states: find the name of every person object that passes a specific test.
-* The test is: does a given value, 'sam.brown@example.com', appear in a list that consists of the value of each email object contained by an individual person?
+* The test is: does a given value, 'sjones@example.com', appear in a list that consists of the value of each email object contained by an individual person?
 * The command is: evaluate that query against the AEOM and get (return) the result, which is a list of zero or more strings: the names of the people matched by the query.